opensvc/docs.opensvc.com/source/agent.service.container.docker.multiple_docker_instances.rst

 * OpenSVC will start Docker daemon and create a socket special file for docker client calls
 * When prefixing docker client commands with service name, OpenSVC will add the docker -H option, to connect to the correct socket file
-* We always ensure that logs in /opt/opensvc/logs and stdout outputs the real unix commands.
+* We always ensure that logs in ``<OSVCLOG>`` and stdout outputs the real unix commands.
 This way it is very easy to troubleshoot if anything goes wrong.

 Populate local docker repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^